 - Days elapsed: 273

-- Investment portfolio gains: $926,802 (Our gains are outsized because we took equity out of our home and invested it.
+- Investment portfolio gains: $926,802 (Our gains are outsized because we took equity out of our home in order to increase our investable assets.
 The next number, net worth, which includes home equity, is more accurate.).

 - Net worth gains: $711,832

 Since the Start (1/1/2013)